Shake It Off: Music and lyrics

 Swift wrote the lyrics to "Shake It Off" and composed the song's melody with Martin and Shellback.
-The track was recorded by Sam Holland at Conway Recording Studios in Los Angeles and by Michael Ilbert at MXM Studios in Stockholm, Sweden.
-It was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound Studio in New York City.
+The last song recorded for 1989, it was recorded by Sam Holland at Conway Recording Studios in Los Angeles and by Michael Ilbert at MXM Studios in Stockholm, Sweden.
+The track was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound Studio in New York City.

 Musically, "Shake It Off" is an uptempo dance-pop song that incorporates a saxophone line.
 Jonas Thander, the song's saxophone player, based his part on Martin's pre-recorded MIDI horn sample, using a tenor horn.
 It took Thander over ten hours to edit the saxophone part, which he completed over the following day.
-"Shake It Off" follows a ii–IV–I chord progression; it employs a verse–prechorus–chorus form to begin with a loose verse, tighten for the prechorus, and loosen again for the chorus.
+"Shake It Off" is in G Mixolydian – the fifth mode of the C major scale.
+It follows a ii–IV–I chord progression (Am–C–G); it employs a verse–prechorus–chorus form to begin with a loose verse, tighten for the prechorus, and loosen again for the chorus.
 The song's upbeat production is accompanied by a looping drum beat, a handclap-based bridge, and synthesized saxophones.

 The lyrics of the song were inspired by the media scrutiny that Swift had experienced during her rise to stardom.
 In an interview with Rolling Stone in August 2014, Swift said about the song's inspiration: "I've had every part of my life dissected ...
 When you live your life under that kind of scrutiny, you can either let it break you, or you can get really good at dodging punches.
 And when one lands, you know how to deal with it.
 And I guess the way that I deal with it is to shake it off."
 Discussing the song's message with NPR in October 2014, Swift said that "Shake It Off" represented her more mature perspectives from her previous single "Mean" (2010), which was also inspired by her detractors.
 According to Swift, if "Mean" was where she assumed victimhood, "Shake It Off" found her in a proactive stance to "take back the narrative, and have ... a sense of humor about people who kind of get under [her] skin – and not let them get under [her] skin".

 In the first verse of the song, Swift references her perceived image as a flirtatious woman with numerous romantic attachments: "I go on too many dates / But I can't make 'em stay / At least that's what people say."
-The lines in the chorus are arranged rhythmically to produce a catchy hook: "Cause the players gonna play, play, play, play, play / And the haters gonna hate, hate, hate, hate, hate / Baby, I’m just gonna shake, shake, shake, shake, shake."
-The spoken-word bridge opens with Swift asserting, "You could have been getting down to this sick beat," amidst the "dirty cheats of the world".
+The lines in the chorus are arranged rhythmically to produce a catchy hook: "Cause the players gonna play, play, play, play, play / And the haters gonna hate, hate, hate, hate, hate / Baby, I'm just gonna shake, shake, shake, shake, shake."
+The spoken-word bridge opens with Swift asserting that the "dirty cheats of the world ... could have been getting down to this sick beat".
 The lyric "this sick beat" is trademarked to Swift by the U.S. Patent and Trademark Office.